ctp-eos/ctp-eos/README.md

 ### SEEKING PROJECT SPONSORS AND DONORS

-If you would like to consider to be a project sponsor to this REVOLUTION CTP Energy Linux Community Project (CTPELCP) please connect and contact with via our socials!
+Would you like to consider to become a CTP Energy Project Sponsor (CTPEPS) to this REVOLUTIONARY CTP Energy Linux Community Project (CTPELCP)?
+Please connect and contact with via our socials!

 Project sponsors will also get a banner add RIGHT HERE below this line showing THEIR SUPPORT for CTP Energy to lead humankind into a new postquantum era with a new postquantum science from C-domain, itself, and our future!